Ada-Developers-Academy/ada-javascript-curriculum/01-js-week-1/closures-continued.md

 # Closures Continued

+<iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=68c49b13-b2a2-4009-889e-ab9800fa68f1&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

+## Learning Goals

+By the end of this lesson we will be able to...

+- Explain the concept of a closure
+- Identify a closure in existing code
+- Describe how a closure is useful with browser-based code

 ## Introduction

 Often when building a single page application, you will need to have many UI elements that each do something similar.
 An example of this is a list of contacts, where clicking on the name of a contact pops up a modal showing details.